 Several products also include virtual private network (VPN) add-ons.
 These protect an internet connection by encrypting it, and this is useful when utilising unsafe open WiFi such as that provided by a café or hotel.
 In our experience, these are not replacements for separate paid-for VPN services as many do not unblock video streaming services and some are cut-down versions which constantly nag you to pay extra for the full, premium versions.

-Web protection via browser plugins or extensions is also popular and aims to stop the user (or their children) doing anything they regret online, such as visiting dodgy websites or handing over personal information.
+Web protection via browser plugins or extensions is also a common component and aims to stop you (or your children) doing anything you regret online, such as visiting fake or infected websites or handing over personal information.

-There are usually different options from each vendor, and you get more extras with the top packages.
+There are usually different options from each vendor, and you get more extras with the top packages, and far fewer with free ones.
 They might include password managers, parental controls, cloud storage - the list goes on.
 Generally, the underlying antimalware engine is the same in all products from the same company, so you can save money if you don't need those additional features.

-And price was an obvious factor in our test.
-All the antivirus apps are sold as yearly subscriptions.
+Do bear in mind that all antivirus apps are sold as yearly subscriptions.
 That's right, you can't just pay once and use forever.
-Often there's a hefty discount for that first year's subscription, but this can burn you when automatic renewal occurs a year later and the full retail price is charged- often 100% more.
-Alternatively, you can purchase several years' subscriptions at once, receiving a discount.
+Often there's a hefty discount for that first year's subscription, but this can burn you when automatic renewal occurs a year later and the full retail price is charged: often 100% more.
+Alternatively, you can purchase several years' subscriptions at once for a bigger discount.

-Many subscriptions allow you to install the software on more than one computer (including Microsoft Windows computers), which can sometimes add significantly to the value - all computers, phones and tablets within a household can be protected with one subscription.
+Many subscriptions allow you to install the software on more than one computer (including Windows and Android devices), which can sometimes add significantly to the value - all computers, phones and tablets within a household can be protected with one subscription.